balusena/logistics/Supply_Chain_Management/README.md

 * num_refill_req_l3m : Refilling request received by the warehouse in the last 3 months
 * transport_issue_l1y : No. of transport issued for warehouse in last 1 year
 * Competitor_in_mkt : No. of competitors in the market
-* retail_shop_num : Number of retail shops who sell noodlesproduced by the warehouse
+* retail_shop_num : Number of retail shops who sell noodles produced by the warehouse
 * wh_owner_type : The warehouse is owned by the company or it is on rent
 * distributor_num : No. of distributor who works between warehouse and retail shops
 * flood_impacted : Is the warehouse in a flood impacted area or not